 What We Don't Like

 The battery has a limited charge and will only cut through the equivalent of 302 linear feet between charges.
-You may find that running it from a cord is better in the long run.
+In general, it is better to use it plugged in, but battery power is a useful short-term alternative.

 Product Specs